andrew/ultimate-awesome/README.md

 - [awesome-scisci](https://github.com/CollectiveReview/awesome-scisci) - A curated list of awesome Science of science resources, libraries and platforms.
 - [awesome-cratebind](https://github.com/cratebind/awesome-cratebind) - A list of resources the Cratebind team uses.
 - [awesome-git](https://github.com/crazyandcoder/awesome-git) - Git 学习总结.
+- [awesome-arabic-nlp](https://github.com/Curated-Awesome-Lists/awesome-arabic-nlp) - Dive into the world of Arabic NLP with this extensive collection of resources, tools, datasets, and best practices tailored for the Arabic language.
 - [awesome-lisp-family](https://github.com/damon-kwok/awesome-lisp-family) - A list of LISP Family.
 - [awesome-laravel](https://github.com/DaniCPZ/awesome-laravel) - Una lista de paquetes, tutoriales, videos y otros recursos del maravilloso ecosistema de Laravel.
 - [awesome-microservices](https://github.com/davidmerrick/awesome-microservices) - A list of resources for building and testing microservice architectures.
+- [awesome-freelance-developer-resources](https://github.com/digital-marketing-engineer/awesome-freelance-developer-resources) - This repository is a curated list of resources for freelance developers.
+If you want to become freelance web developer, freelance app developer,  be sure to check our guide.
 - [awesome-zoo](https://github.com/dinos80152/awesome-zoo) -  A curated list of anything related software which uses an animal as its icon.
 - [django-awesome](https://github.com/django-awesome/django-awesome) - The curated list of awesome libraries incorporated into a project, ready to form the core for projects of any scale and can be deployed to production right after pulling the code.
 - [awesome-ml-dev-tools](https://github.com/dtch1997/awesome-ml-dev-tools) - Collection of development tools for ML engineering or research.